Showing posts with label Koo Wee Rup. Show all posts

 Rossiter Road, 1923.

-The shops which burnt down, are I believe, on the left just past the second wagon.
+The shops which burnt down are on the left just past the second wagon.

 November 1925 - Asparagus season